-Assigned characters, adversaries, and ships can become stopped.
-(Assigned characters and ships can also become incapacitated.)
+Assigned characters and adversaries can become stopped.
+(Assigned characters can also become incapacitated.)
 If this happens, the card is no longer assigned, and no longer contributes skills to the current mission.

 block

 Some game text can cause a character or adversary to become blocked from one or more missions.
 A character or adversary who is blocked can't become assigned, even if he is ready.
 (However, if he is already assigned when he becomes blocked, he remains assigned.)